Reserve your spot for our California Sales Tax, Demystified Webinar on Thursday, January 24, 2017 at 10am PT/1pm ET.

 How to File a Sales Tax Return in California: Just as collecting sales tax in California can be tricky, so is filing.
 Click here for a guide on how to file a sales tax return in California (the easy way!)

-Or check out our handy video:
+Or check out our step-by-step video:

 Got Nexus in California?